 YETI Panga Backpack 28 Review: Bag Overview

-A versatile waterproof backpack that offers bombproof durability, YETI’s 28-liter Panga Backpack is ideal for paddleboarding, adventure travel, mountain biking, kayaking, fishing, boating, and just about anything else you can imagine.
+A versatile waterproof backpack that offers bombproof durability, YETI’s 28-liter Panga Backpack is ideal for paddleboarding, adventure travel, mountain biking, kayaking, skiing, snowboarding, fishing, boating, and just about anything else you can imagine.
 While this bag lacks internal padding, the Panga Backpack is also great for creators who carry around expensive camera gear and need a reliable way to keep costly cameras, lenses, drones, and laptops clean and dry (more on that in a minute).

 Unlike most of the other waterproof backpacks on the market which feature the commonly-used roll top bag design, YETI used a high-quality HydroLok zipper that combines 100% airtight performance with the convenient access offered by a zippered design.
 While roll top dry bags typically perform pretty well when it comes to keeping gear dry, they’re inconvenient to use and require a lot more time to open and close.
 The Panga’s zipper gives you quick and easy access to the bag’s interior without having to mess with rolling, unrolling, and securing clips and buckles.